hammeiam/osm-depolyment-stack/osm-seed/README.md

 # osm-seed

-Easily installation for the OpenStreetMap software stack.
+Easy installation for the OpenStreetMap software stack.

 # Requirements